raygun101/MarkupKit/README.md

 The `name` parameter represents the name of the view to load.
 It is the file name of the XML document containing the view, minus the _.xml_ extension.

 The `owner` parameter represents the view's owner.
 It is often an instance of `UIViewController`, but this is not required.
-For example, custom table view cell instances often pass themselves as the owner.
+For example, custom table view cell classes often specify themselves as the owner.

-The `root` parameter represents the root view that will be used when the document is loaded.
+The `root` parameter represents the value that will be used as the root view instance when the document is loaded.
 This value is often `nil`, meaning that the root view will be specified by the document itself.
 However, when non-`nil`, it means that the root view is being provided by the caller.
-The reserved `<root>` tag can be used as the document's root element to refer to this view.
+In this case, the reserved `<root>` tag can be used as the document's root element to refer to this view.

 For example, if an instance of `LMScrollView` is passed as the `root` argument to `viewWithName:owner:root:`, this markup: